Innisfail

 Employment conditions in Innisfail face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Many residents commute elsewhere for work based on Census data.
+Many residents commuted elsewhere for work based on Census data.
 Between June 2024 and June 2025, labour force levels decreased by 1.5% alongside a 4.0% employment decline, causing unemployment to rise by 2.4 percentage points.
-In contrast, Rest of Qld saw employment growth of 1.8% and labour force growth of 2.0%, with a smaller unemployment rate increase of 0.2 percentage points.
-State-wide, Queensland's employment contracted by 0.23% (losing 8,070 jobs) to Sep-25, with an unemployment rate of 4.2%, compared to the national rate of 4.5%.
-Jobs and Skills Australia's forecasts from May 2025 suggest national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Innisfail's employment mix suggests local growth of approximately 5.6% over five years and 12.4% over ten years, though this is a simple extrapolation for illustrative purposes only.
+In contrast, the Rest of Qld saw employment growth of 1.8%.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Innisfail's employment mix suggests local growth of approximately 5.6% over five years and 12.4% over ten years, though these are illustrative extrapolations not accounting for localised population projections.

 Frequently Asked Questions - Employment